microsoft/contosotraders-cloudtesting/demo-scripts/testing-with-playwright/walkthrough.md

    | `AADUSERNAME` | username of the test account |
    | `AADPASSWORD` | password of the test account |

-   > If you wish to run the [example test](../../src/ContosoTraders.Ui.Website/tests/account.ts) locally, set the credentials as 2 environment variables: AADUSERNAME and AADPASSWORD
+   > If you wish to run the [example test](../../src/ContosoTraders.Ui.Website/tests/account.ts) locally, set the credentials as 2 environment variables: REACT_APP_AADUSERNAME and REACT_APP_AADPASSWORD

 5. Re-run the github workflow `contoso-traders-cloud-testing`.
 This will configure the Azure AD to enable login functionality in the app.